rite2harini/Day12_JavaIgnite/theory_questions.md

 Question 2

 What is the purpose of Wrapper Classes?
+A Wrapper Class is a built-in Java class that wraps  a raw value inside a full Java object.
 Why can't we directly use primitive data types in some Java collections?